 (f) where the wager covers a contingency and by reason of circumstances not covered by the wager it is not capable of being decided, the wager is to be refunded.

-(7) Where a sporting event is abandoned, all wagers are to be refunded except those made in respect of contingencies that have been decided totally or in part.
+(7) Where an approved event is abandoned, all wagers are to be refunded except those made in respect of contingencies that have been decided totally or in part.

-(8) Where a sporting event is postponed to a later date, all wagers on the event or contingent on the event are to stand.
+(8) Where an approved event is postponed to a later date, all wagers on the event or contingent on the event are to stand.

-(9) All wagers in relation to sporting contingencies are to be “play or pay”, unless the parties mutually agree to the contrary.
+(9) All wagers in relation to approved events are to be “play or pay”, unless the parties mutually agree to the contrary.

 [Rule 62 amended: Gazette 7 Apr 2006 p.
 1490; 19 Oct 2010 p.
-5192.]
+5192; 15 Mar 2019 p.
+800.]

 Part 6 — Rules as to the operation of totalisator agencies